-Hong Kong leader condemns suspicious uptick in registration withdrawals from organ donation system
+Hong Kong leader condemns unusual uptick in registration withdrawals from organ donation system

 “I severely condemn those who attempt to cause damages to this noble system which saves lives through organ donations,” he said.
 “This is a shameful act.”

+Hong Kong, a former British colony that returned to China in 1997, has a separate system for matching donated organs to patients and does not have any standing mechanism to share cadaveric organs with institutions in mainland China.
+Cross-border organ transplants have been permitted on a case-by-case basis, if the situation warrants.

+Under an opt-in system, Hong Kong currently has more than 357,000 registrants in the financial hub that houses 7 million people.
+Organ donations have been met with resistance in both Hong Kong and China because of an ingrained cultural desire to keep bodies intact.

-The government also issued a strong-worded statement Monday, saying it could not rule out that a small number of people made withdrawal attempts in a bid to undermine the reputation of the system, and to increase administrative burden.
+The government issued a strong-worded statement Monday, saying it could not rule out that a small number of people made withdrawal attempts in a bid to undermine the reputation of the system, and to increase administrative burden.
 Without naming any platforms or any individuals, it said it noticed a small number of people had distorted the virtue of organ donation by promoting the idea that donors should scrutinize the identity of the recipients online.
 Some also urged others to withdraw from the system, it added.

 On Hong Kong’s Reddit-like forum LIHKG — where pro-democracy supporters discussed strategies for the 2019 anti-government movement — some users were skeptical about the proposed system.
 Others posted a link for making withdrawals from the register.

-The government floated the proposal after a baby girl underwent the city’s first transplant using an organ donated from mainland China in December.
+The Hong Kong government floated the proposal after a baby girl underwent the city’s first transplant using a heart donated from mainland China in December.
 It said the organ assistance program under consideration could be activated immediately after medical personnel could not match a donated organ with a suitable patient locally.

 The political row over the proposed mutual assistance program reflected some Hong Kongers’ distrust of China’s health system, as well as their grievances toward Beijing, which has cracked down on the city’s pro-democracy movement with a sweeping national security law.